 Why it’s so awesome: This area used to be part of the Cold War era death strip but since then it’s been turned into a place of fun and nature.
 This seems to be a fitting memorial, to have so much beauty and joy where there was once so much pain, and it’s a great place to escape from the city during the week or to enjoy events pretty much any time.
 It also has a flea market on Sundays that locals and tourists alike swear by.

-What to do there: This is an extremely popular part of Berlin, so expect crowds on special events and on the weekends.
-If you’re in the city on Sunday, make sure you turn up for the flea market, which is a city favorite.
-Also, there are a lot of fun, free entertainment events held at this venue, so find out what’s on and just show up!
-Also, try the Bearpit Karaoke for a few laughs, because it’s a favorite amongst locals and tourists alike.
+What to do there: This is an extremely popular part of Berlin, so expect large crowds, especially over the weekend.
+If you’re in the city on Sunday, make sure you turn up for the flea market, which is an absolute city favorite for locals and visitors alike.
+During the warm summer months, there are a lot of fun, free events held here as well, so find out what’s on and just show up!
+Also, try the Bearpit Karaoke for a few laughs!

 What to do there: Take the elevator to the observation deck.
 You’ll be 203 meters up in the sky and be able to see the whole city from that vantage point.
-This is the perfect place for that iconic photo of you in Berlin, so make sure you take advantage of it and take lots of pictures!
+This is the perfect place for that iconic photo of you in Berlin, so make sure you take advantage of it and bring your camera!

 Why it’s so awesome: If you want a slightly creepy, more personal view of what the city was like when it was divided by the Berlin Wall then you need to visit this site.
 This is the most famous border crossing between East and West Berlin and until 1989 it signified the border between capitalism and freedom and communism and confinement.
 It’s also the site of a few stand-offs between America and the Soviet during the Cold War.